Old pastures can cost the producer money!

 The first step in recommending pasture renovations is to take a complete soil sample in order to analyze what you've got to work with.
 I like to think of good soil test results as my roadmap for the trip I am planning.
 My father once told me that if you don't care where you're going, it doesn't matter which way you go.
 On this trip, I want to make sure and optimize my existing pastures, without spending every dime to do it!
 Without proper soil tests, all we are doing is guessing (at best), and probably not providing the proper fertility requirements for the crop we are about to grow.
 So, let's live by this motto: "Don't guess, soil test!"

 Inter-seeding and no-till pasture renovations have doubled and tripled the production of low yielding pastures.
 While we understand the importance of adding soil amendments to improve forage production, we also should consider introducing new species and varieties to our pasture conditions to improve productivity and quality to our grazing systems.
-Improved varieties of legumes and grasses like Kopu II, Starfire, Quartet PRg, and Feast II have been University tested to show significant benefits compared to many "old" legumes and grasses.
-Starfire red clover and Kopu II white clover have been shown to not only offset some of the nitrogen requirements of pasture, but also help improve forage quality, digestibility, and palatability to grazing systems.
+Improved varieties of legumes and grasses like Kopu II, Starfire II, Crave PRg , and Feast II have been University tested to show significant benefits compared to many "old" legumes and grasses.
+Starfire II red clover and Kopu II white clover have been shown to not only offset some of the nitrogen requirements of pasture, but also help improve forage quality, digestibility, and palatability to grazing systems.
 This means as a producer you save money on your fertilizer bill and your animals will be more productive.
-Quartet and Feast II ryegrass both are "low aftermath seed heading" varieties.
-This means that when at maturity instead of continuously trying to produce seed heads (like most other forage grasses) Quartet and Feast II will return to vegetative forage production after one flush of seed heads.
+Feast II ryegrass is a "low aftermath seed heading" variety.
+This means that when at maturity instead of continuously trying to produce seed heads (like most other forage grasses) Feast II will return to vegetative forage production after one flush of seed heads.
 What does all of this mean to the producer?
-Quartet and Feast II will produce high quality forages longer then most other forage grasses resulting in better animal performance.
+Feast II will produce high quality forages longer then most other forage grasses resulting in better animal performance.

 Sometimes existing pasture situations are so poor, the best recommendation is for a complete renovation of the site.
 This process will include tillage or the use of herbicides to eliminate existing vegetation, adding soil amendments (fertilizer and lime), and reseeding.
 Complete renovation will also allow for improvements in soil conditioning such as irrigation or soil drainage improvements if needed.